Santa Barbara nurses grieve COVID-19 victims during paddle out | NewsChannel 3-12

 Santa Barbara nurses grieve COVID-19 victims during paddle out

-SANTA BARBARA, Calif. — A group of nurses organized a paddle out to grieve the many lives lost to COVID-19 this afternoon in the Santa Barbara Harbor.
+SANTA BARBARA, Calif. — A group of local nurses organized a paddle out to grieve the many lives lost to COVID-19 Saturday afternoon in the Santa Barbara Harbor.

 Nichol Clark is a nurse at Santa Barbara Cottage Hospital.